Bachelor of Commerce

 Completion of a minimum of 60 applicable credits or a suitable two-year business diploma program

 When applying for this program, please, complete the Program Admission Form.

 A minimum of 15 TRU credits (distance or on-campus)

-One hundred and twenty credits total, including 45 upper-level credits, with a GPA of 2.0 (C average) or higher for all general education and core knowledge coursework required for completion of this credential, as follows:
+At least 120 credits, including 45 upper-level credits, with a GPA of 2.00 or higher for all General Education and core knowledge courses required to complete this credential, as follows: